Search Results - Cardozo, Joaquim

 Joaquim Cardozo

-Joaquim Maria Moreira Cardozo (August 26, 1897 – November 4, 1978), known as Joaquim Cardozo, was a Brazilian structural engineer, poet, short-story writer, and editor.
+Joaquim Maria Moreira Cardozo (August 26, 1897 – November 4, 1978), known as Joaquim Cardozo, was a Brazilian structural engineer, poet, short story writer, playwright, university professor, translator, editor of art and architecture magazines, designer, illustrator, caricaturist, and art critic.
+He was a polyglot, knowing about fifteen languages.

 Among his most famous poems is the 1924 ''Recife morto.''
 Provided by Wikipedia